vegaprotocol/specs/non-protocol-specs/0012-NP-CAND-candles.md

 * A trade occurs
 * A new time window interval is started

+# When do the intervals run

+The time windows are created starting from midnight UTC so the 1 day interval will run though each day and start again at midnight.
+All other intervals start at the same time and roll over when required.
+This is to ensure that candles recieved from any data node on the network will give very similar results.

 # Acceptence Criteria
 * Subscriptions can be set up for any of the intervals above (<a name="0012-NP-CAND-001" href="#0012-NP-CAND-001">0012-NP-CAND-001</a>)
 * When the mark price changes a candle update is sent (<a name="0012-NP-CAND-002" href="#0012-NP-CAND-002">0012-NP-CAND-002</a>)